-If your business is fully-compliant and benefits from a three year licence businesses will find they are paying a similar amount over three years as before the new laws came into force.
+If your business is fully-compliant and benefits from a three year licence you will find that you are paying a similar amount over three years as you do now.
 This means that there are genuine business benefits to meeting the highest standards of animal welfare.

 The fees include the additional costs to the Council of setting up the new arrangements, and ensuring inspecting staff are trained to administer the new rating scheme fairly and to provide you with the advice you need to meet high standards of animal welfare.
-Prices also reflect the cost of interim inspections that were not previously part of the licencing arrangements.
+Prices also reflect the cost of interim inspections not currently part of the existing licencing arrangements.